coral-xyz/anchor/docs/src/cli/commands.md

 SUBCOMMANDS:
     build      Builds the workspace
+    cluster    Cluster commands
-    deploy     Deploys each program in the workspace idl        Commands for interacting with interface definitions init       Initializes a workspace
+    deploy     Deploys each program in the workspace help       Prints this message or the help of the given subcommand(s) idl        Commands for interacting with interface definitions init       Initializes a workspace
     launch     Deploys, initializes an IDL, and migrates all in one command